 Great defense is the best offense

-Good defense forces turnovers on the opponents, and turnovers’ impact on football scores cannot be overestimated.
-A positive turnover differential significantly increases the probability to win.
-Moreover, in today’s professional football, interceptions are much more likely to be returned for touchdowns.
-Thus, defense is the best offense.
+In football, good strong defense provides a good field position, which allows the offense to start their drive-to-goal in a better position, thus allowing an easier time scoring.
+Additionally, good defense forces turnovers on the opponents, and turnovers’ impact on football scores cannot be overestimated.
+A positive turnover differential significantly increases the probability of winning.
+Moreover, in today’s professional football, interceptions are much more likely to be returned for touchdowns, as was seen in 2022, when an interception by the Cincinnati Bengals’ led to their game-tying touchdown and eventual 2022 AFC championship win over Kansas City.
+Thus, defense is the best offense

-The importance of a great defense in football is much like its importance in basketball, or the importance of the goalie in hockey and in soccer.
-A team just can`t win the championship without defense; it`s part of the nature of the game.
+First-class NFL defenses, with an elite coach, are nearly impossible to beat.
+No matter the sport, defensive plays can create a huge psychological impact on the opponent`s offense; they put great pressure on opponents and can frustrate them.
+A brilliant defensive strategy can change the course of the game, whether football, basketball or soccer.
+In fact, the importance of a great defense in football is much like its importance in basketball, or the importance of the goalie in hockey and in soccer.
+A team just can`t win games or championships without defense; it`s part of the nature of any game.

 The NFL’s changes favor offense